garden-io/garden/docs/reference/action-types/Test/docker-run.md

 timeout: 600

 spec:
-  # The Compose project name, as specified in the provider configuration.
+  # The Compose project name.
+This field is usually unnecessary unless using several Compose projects together.
   projectName:

-  # Run this command instead of the image's entrypoint.
-  command:

   # Environment variables to set during execution.
   env: {}